LamaV10/AlarmClock/README.md

 Dont forget to make the script executable with chmod.
 Now you should be able to directly type the command "alarmClock" into your terminal.
 (This is just experimental!
-I also tried it on MacOS but when trying to copy it into /bin I get the error "read file-system only".)
+It may be also possible on MacOS.)

 # Requirements